tensorpack/tensorpack/README.md

 [![model-zoo](https://img.shields.io/badge/model-zoo-brightgreen.svg)](http://models.tensorpack.com)
 ## Features:

-It's Yet Another TF high-level API, with the following notable features:
+It's Yet Another TF high-level API, with the following highlights:

 1. Focus on __training speed__.
   + Speed comes for free with Tensorpack -- it uses TensorFlow in the __efficient way__ with no extra overhead.